-According to the evidence presented here, agricultural economies have experienced a reversed terms of trade effect since a relatively slow real income growth is not offset but rather enhanced by terms of trade movements.
-Moreover, terms of trade movements are correlated with product diversification.
-My theory in Section 5 shows that the puzzle of a reversed-TTE for agricultural economies can be explained in a simple model in which consumers shift their expenditure away from primary products following their taste for diversity.
-The mechanism I put forward there relies then on one key assumption: diversification rates are different between sectors, being lower in agricultural activities.
+According to the evidence presented here, agricultural economies have experienced a reverse terms of trade effect since a relatively slow real income growth is not offset but rather enhanced by terms of trade movements.
+Section 5 shows that the puzzle of a reverse-TTE for agricultural economies can be explained in a simple model of unbalanced growth in the extensive margin, as consumers shift their expenditure away from primary products following their taste for diversity.
+The mechanism I put forward there relies on one key assumption: diversification rates are different between sectors, being lower in agricultural activities.
 Therefore, it is important to empirically evaluate that assumption.